Jawohl17/-_WORK-CASE-2/README.md

-Install QEMU:
-On Ubuntu or Debian:
+Work-case 2

+Installation of Hypervisor

+Choosing a Hypervisor

+I opted for QEMU due to its flexibility and support for various architectures.
+It was aimed at updating "VirtualBox" drivers.

+Basic Actions in QEMU

+1. Creating a New Virtual Machine

+Installing QEMU

+If QEMU is not installed, use the following command based on your distribution:

 sudo apt update
-sudo apt install qemu qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils On Fedora:
+sudo apt install qemu qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils

-sudo dnf install qemu-kvm libvirt virt-install
-Basic Operations in QEMU
+Creating a Disk Image

+qemu-img create -f qcow2 my_vm_image.qcow2 20G

-1. Creating a New Virtual Machine
+Launching the Virtual Machine
-To create a new virtual machine, you can use the qemu-system-x86_64 command (for 64-bit systems).
-For example:

-qemu-system-x86_64 -m 2048 -hda /path/to/your/disk.img -cdrom /path/to/your/iso -boot d
+qemu-system-x86_64 -hda my_vm_image.qcow2 -boot d -cdrom path_to_your_iso.iso -m 2048

--m 2048 - allocates 2048 MB of RAM.
--hda - specifies the hard disk (create it in advance using qemu-img).
--cdrom - specifies the ISO image of the operating system.
--boot d - boots from the CD-ROM.
+Replace path_to_your_iso.iso with the actual path to your ISO image.

-2. Selecting/Adding Available Hardware for the Virtual Machine To add additional devices, such as network adapters, you can use command-line options:
+2. Selecting/Adding Available Hardware

--net nic -net user
-This will create a virtual network adapter.
+Configure CPU and RAM

+qemu-system-x86_64 -hda my_vm_image.qcow2 -m 2048 -smp 2

+Add Network Interface

+-netdev user,id=mynet0 -device e1000,netdev=mynet0

-3. Configuring Network and Connecting to Wi-Fi Points To connect to Wi-Fi, you need to set up a network bridge on your host system.
-This can be done using brctl or nmcli (NetworkManager).
+3. Configuring Network and Connecting to Wi-Fi

-After setting up the bridge, you can connect the virtual machine to it:
+Bridged Networking

+To connect to a Wi-Fi network, you can configure a bridged network:

--netdev bridge,id=net0,br=br0 -device virtio-net-pci,netdev=net0
+-netdev tap,ifname=tap0,script=no,downscript=no,id=mynet0 -device e1000,netdev=mynet0

+Ensure the tap interface is created and configured properly.

-4. Working with External Storage Devices (USB Flash Drives) To connect a USB device to the virtual machine, use the -usb and -device usb-host options:
+4. Working with External Storage Devices

+Access USB Devices

 -usb -device usb-host,hostbus=1,hostaddr=2

-Replace hostbus and hostaddr with the appropriate values for your USB device, which can be found using the lsusb command.
+Find hostbus and hostaddr values using:

+lsusb

 Installing a GNU/Linux Operating System

-Installing a GNU/Linux Distro:
+1. Installing a GNU/Linux Distribution

-Start the virtual machine with the ISO image as mentioned above and follow the installer instructions.
+Start the VM using the above commands with an ISO image.

+Follow the installation steps to complete the process.

 Creating a Second Virtual Machine
-Creating the Second Virtual Machine:

-Use a similar command to create a new virtual machine, but without a graphical interface:
+1. Installing a Minimal Configuration

+Creating a New Disk Image

+qemu-img create -f qcow2 my_vm_image_minimal.qcow2 20G

+Launching Minimal VM

-qemu-system-x86_64 -m 1024 -hda /path/to/your/minimal_disk.img -cdrom /path/to/minimal_iso -boot d
+qemu-system-x86_64 -hda my_vm_image_minimal.qcow2 -boot d -cdrom path_to_minimal_iso.iso -m 2048

+Installing the Base System (Without GUI)

+Follow the minimal installation steps and complete the setup.

-Installing the GNOME Desktop Environment:
+2. Installing the GNOME Desktop Environment

-After installing the base system, you can install GNOME:

 sudo apt update
 sudo apt install ubuntu-desktop

+Reboot the system after installation.

-Installing a Second Desktop Environment:
+3. Installing a Second Desktop Environment (XFCE)

-For example, to install XFCE:

 sudo apt install xubuntu-desktop

+Reboot after installation to apply changes.

-Comparing the Features of GNOME and XFCE
+Comparing GNOME and XFCE
-GNOME:

-Modern, aesthetically pleasing interface.
-Many built-in features, but can be resource-heavy.
+GNOME

+Interface: Modern and polished.

+Customization: Supports extensions but requires more setup.

+Performance: Higher resource usage.

+XFCE

+Interface: Lightweight and traditional.

+Customization: Easily customizable with themes and plugins.

-More resource-intensive, which may not be suitable for older systems.
+Performance: Lower resource consumption, ideal for older systems.
-XFCE:

-Lightweight and fast, suitable for older hardware.
-Customizable and efficient, using fewer resources.
-Provides a more traditional desktop experience.

-screenshots of works:
+Conclusion

+GNOME provides a sleek, modern experience but requires more system resources.
+XFCE, on the other hand, is lightweight and customizable, making it an excellent choice for performance-focused users.

 ![1](https://github.com/user-attachments/assets/35b231dc-cfad-4dfe-9ada-05105d6e0b41)
 ![3](https://github.com/user-attachments/assets/a9873760-18e8-48da-a23a-26d5954ecd3f)
 ![2](https://github.com/user-attachments/assets/5e897d17-2cba-414b-b9ba-daf1a0281b65)

+Conclusion

+GNOME provides a sleek, modern experience but requires more system resources.
+XFCE, on the other hand, is lightweight and customizable, making it an excellent choice for performance-focused users.